johnnyreilly/google-apis-authentication-with-typescript/README.md

 }
 ```

-You'll need the `client_id`, `client_secret` and `redirect_uris` - but keep them in a safe place and don't commit them to source control!
+You'll need the `client_id`, `client_secret` and `redirect_uris` - but keep them in a safe place and don't commit `client_id` and `client_secret` to source control!

 ## Acquiring a refresh token

-Now we've got our credentials, we're ready to write a simple node command line application which we can use to obtain a refresh token.
+Now we've got our `client_id` and `client_secret`, we're ready to write a simple node command line application which we can use to obtain a refresh token.
 This is actually a multi-stage process that will end up looking like this:

-- Provide the Google authentication provider with the `client_id`, `client_secret`, in exchange it will provide an authentication URL.
+- Provide the Google authentication provider with the `client_id` and `client_secret`, in return it will provide an authentication URL.
 - Open the authentication URL in the browser and grant consent, the provider will hand over a code.
-- Provide the Google authentication provider with the `client_id`, `client_secret` and the code, in exchange this will provide a refresh token.
+- Provide the Google authentication provider with the `client_id`, `client_secret` and the code, it will acquire and provide users with a refresh token.

 Let's start coding.
-We'll initialise a TypeScript node project like so:
+We'll initialise a TypeScript Node project like so:

 ```bash
 mkdir src